Vocational Skills Worksheets for Special Education Students

 A Variety of 6 Vocational Questions Per Page

-Each page has 6 questions (again, with the routine) in clear outlined boxes.
-I love the boxes because you can have students complete the whole worksheet on their own OR work through each box one at a time because the boxes are clearly marked.
+Each printable PDF activity page has 6 questions (noticing the pattern of the routine again) in clear outlined boxes.
+I love the similar format of the boxes because you can have students complete the whole worksheet on their own OR work through each box one at a time because the boxes are clearly marked.
+The following are the specific skills covered in each worksheet.

 The 6 vocational skills addressed on each page include: